ahmetaa/zemberek-nlp/morphology/README.md

  - Some words may not get analyzed correctly.
  - Words with circumflex letters may have problems.
  - Proper noun and Abbreviations may not be analyzed correctly

+### Informal Turkish Words Analysis

+As of version 0.16.0, There is a mechanism for analyzing Turkish informal words.
+For example, word `okuycam`, analysis may be:

+    [okumak:Verb] oku:Verb+yca:FutInformal+m:A1sg

+Informal morpheme names (like `FutInformal`) have `Informal` suffix.

+For enabling informal morphological analysis, TurkishMorphology class should be initialized like this:

+    RootLexicon lexicon = DictionarySerializer.loadFromResources("/tr/lexicon.bin");

+    TurkishMorphology morpholog = TurkishMorphology
+      .builder()
+      .useLexicon(lexicon)
+      .morphotactics(new InformalTurkishMorphotactics(lexicon))
+      .build();

+    morphology.analyze("okumuycam");

+In next releases probably there will be an easier way of enabling this mechanism.
+Note that ambiguity resolution mechanism may not work well if sentence contains informal morphemes.
+There is also a simple informal to formal conversion mechanism.
+For example:

+TODO

 ## Ambiguity Resolution